 Sundial EV: smart solar charging, built in the US for US utility rates

-Sundial EV does the core job ChargeHQ did — continuously matching your Tesla's charging rate to your home's excess solar production — with one big difference: it's designed from the ground up for US utilities and NEM 3.0 net billing.
+Sundial EV does the core job ChargeHQ did — continuously matching your EV's charging rate, via your Tesla or via any OCPP wall charger, to your home's excess solar production — with one big difference: it's designed from the ground up for US utilities and NEM 3.0 net billing.

 Under NEM 3.0 in California (and similar net billing tariffs spreading across the country), exported solar earns you a fraction of what grid power costs.
 Every kilowatt-hour you push into your car instead of the grid is worth real money.
 Sundial's charging logic — and its savings estimator — are built around exactly that math.